PSALM 23

 Sovereigns have subjects.
 As we learned in grade school, in a sentence there is always a subject, an object, and a verb.
 If the verb is to serve and the subject is the people, then the sovereign is the object.
 Notice the people are NOT the object.
 The sovereign is NOT served by his subjects, the sovereign SERVES his subjects.
 That is the definition of a good sovereign.
 He is a good shepherd.

-Thus the United States is much more than a democracy.
-In a democracy the people elect their Sovereign.
-In the United States, the People ARE the Sovereign.
+democracy the people elect their Sovereign.
+In the United States, the People ARE

 No comments: